 Due to the lack of information from other sources, Tey's novels are often examined for insights into her character and experiences.
 While her books cannot fairly be called autobiographical, glimpses of Tey can be found in them.
 Hunting for these is a pleasant pastime, and mystery readers familiar with the few known facts of her life can join in the fun.
 By all accounts,Tey was an active and happy young person who was not particularly studious but who took great pleasure in gymnastics.
 Known as Bessie Mack to her school friends, she would "scamper off to the cloakroom, where upon an old set of parallel bars - housed there for no apparent reason - she delighted herself and others by turning somersaults, and performing various other acrobatics in a highly expert manner."

 She was educated at Inverness Royal Academy, and, from 1914 to 1917, at the Anstey Physical Training College in Erdington, Birmingham.
 (Her 1946 thriller, Miss Pym Disposes, was set in such a college.)
 During the war years she taught fitness classes for factory workers, and during her school holidays in Inverness she worked as a Volunteer Aid Detachment nurse in a local convalescent home, possibly at Leys Castle Auxiliary Hospital in Inverness.
 She taught briefly in schools in Liverpool and in Oban where she was injured in a gymnasium accident which she later used as a murder method in her novel Miss Pym Disposes.
-She also taught at Eastbourne, and for a longer period in Tunbridge Wells, Kent, but in 1923 returned to Inverness to nurse her dying mother and then to keep house for her father, Colin, whom she outlived by only eighteen months.
+She also taught at Eastbourne, and for a longer period in Tunbridge Wells, Kent.
+In 1926 she returned to Inverness to keep house for her father, Colin, her mother Josephine having died in about 1923/24.
 Colin Mackintosh died on 25th September, 1950 at the age of 86 years.